 Colorado counties with a population of 70,000 or more may have a three or five-member board of commissioners.
 In 1976 the voters of El Paso County chose to have a board of five commissioners, each elected to represent a district.
 The districts are equal in population, and the boundaries are established by the board every two years.

 The Board of County Commissioners holds public hearings and meetings on a regular basis.
 All such meetings are subject to state open meeting laws, the Colorado Sunshine Act of 1972, and the Colorado Open Records Act.
 The Commissioners update their Rules, Procedures and Ethics Standards annually.
 The Board's regular published hearings are held on Tuesdays and Thursdays (except legal holidays) beginning at 9 a.m. in the Auditorium of Centennial Hall at 200 South Cascade Avenue, Colorado Springs.
-In July and August a summer schedule is implemented and meetings are held Thursday's only.
+In July and August a summer schedule is implemented and meetings are held Tuesday's only.

 View the El Paso County District Maps.